MozartHetfield/Whister-documents/Privacy policy.md

   - <span style="font-size: 15px; color: rgb(89, 89, 89);"><span style="font-size: 15px; color: rgb(89, 89, 89);"><span data-custom-class="body_text">*<span style="font-size: 15px; color: rgb(89, 89, 89);"><span style="font-size: 15px; color: rgb(89, 89, 89);"><span data-custom-class="body_text">*Interactions
     between the user and the application*</span></span></span>*.
-    <span style="font-size: 15px; color: rgb(89, 89, 89);"><span style="font-size: 15px; color: rgb(89, 89, 89);"><span data-custom-class="body_text">Statistics
-    based on the user's previous activity within the application, as well as content which is willingly introduced by the user in the application.
-This may include internal ratings representing how well a user answered the items within a quiz, the number of consecutive days the user has been active, every content that the user is adding in the application (collections, flashcards).
-All of the aforementioned collected data is available in the user's statistics page within the main
+    <span style="font-size: 15px; color: rgb(89, 89, 89);"><span style="font-size: 15px; color: rgb(89, 89, 89);"><span data-custom-class="body_text">Statistics based on the user's previous activity within the application, as well as content which is willingly introduced by the user in the application.
+This may include internal ratings representing how well a user performed at the game, the time spent playing, every content that the user is adding in the application (players).
+All of the aforementioned collected data is available in the dashboard page within the main menu.</span></span></span></span></span></span>
-    menu.</span></span></span></span></span></span>

 <div style="line-height: 1.5;">